runicscribe/worldbuilding-docs/dae-machina/culture/organizations/index.md

 In addition to these, there are a a moderate number of traders who pass through fairly often, drawn by both the various rare and valuable plants found in the jungle, and the other goods brought by the nomadic daal caravans.

 Very different set of rules and assumptions from a normal Ael city, or even a 'fae clan.
-Adopted the 'daal practice of identifying armbands.
+Adopted the 'daal practice of identifying armbands, although have developed their own system on top of this that also incorporates jewelry in different colors to indicate things such as sexual interest, etc.
 No laws (or even cultural taboos) around nudity.
-Puglic sex is permitted (even encouraged), but generally considered as an open invitation to join in.
+Public sex is permitted (even encouraged), but generally considered as an open invitation to join in.

 A ban on grievous violence and murder are the only truly hard laws in the commune.
 A small council is elected to enforce these laws, selected by nomination and confirmed through ritual combat.